Effective as of May 7, 2018.

 How We Work With Third-Party Vendors

 We work with a variety of vendors who help us process data, facilitate the operation of the ACLU of Vermont site and deliver messages to you on other platforms.
 For example, outside vendors may help us analyze traffic on our site, process credit card transactions, or facilitate activities such as the collection and delivery of petition signatures.
-To the extent that any vendor has access to personally identifiable data about you, by virtue of the fact that it participates in the operation of the ACLU site, we require that vendor to promise that it will keep that data confidential and use it only for the purpose of carrying out the functions we have engaged it to perform (with a limited exception for certain aggregated data, as described immediately below).
+To the extent that any vendor has access to personally identifiable data about you, by virtue of the fact that it participates in the operation of the ACLU of Vermont site, we require that vendor to promise that it will keep that data confidential and use it only for the purpose of carrying out the functions we have engaged it to perform.
 That is true both as to passively collected data and as to voluntarily submitted data, and also as to data from any cookie or other tracking device.
+There are two exceptions to this rule.
+First, we do allow some vendors to use certain aggregated data for other purposes, as described immediately below.
+Second, if you join our People Power volunteer program, some of the vendors who provide tools for that program will have broader rights to retain and use information about you.
+Please see the “People Power” section further below for an explanation of the special rules that apply to that program.

 In some instances, we may agree to allow a vendor to take aggregated and anonymized data about activity on the ACLU of Vermont site, and use that data for other purposes such as improvement of the vendor’s products or benchmarking for the vendor’s other clients.
 But we won’t agree to that unless we believe, in each instance, that the data won’t be recombined with other information to create any record about you as an identifiable individual.